dragosgn/web-sockets-node/README.md

 # web-sockets-node

-A simple websockets implementations using socket.io and ndoe js.
+A simple websockets implementations using socket.io and node.js, for demo purposes.